UL-FRI-LGM/cescg2023-webgpu/Part 2/Task Description.md

 For all coming tasks you'll only need the following files:
 * `index.html`: this is what we'll have open in our browsers.
 It contains the canvas we'll be rendering to, as well as all necessary imports.
 * `workshop.js`: this is where all our JavaScript code is located.
 You will make changes to this file in almost all tasks.
-* `shader.wgsl`: this is the shader you've progressively built in Part 1.
-You'll continue doing so in the coming tasks.
+* `shaders/shader.wgsl`: this is the shader we're going to use as a building block for all coming tasks.
+It should be the same or at least very similar to what you've progressively built in Part 1.

-**Note: if you haven't completed Part 1 or just want to have a clean slate, you can copy the shader from our reference implementation:** `Part 2/Reference Implemenation/Task 2.0/shader.wgsl`

 ## Task 2.0: Get to know the Framework